 The General Reception

 In 1795, the Foundling Hospital makes explicit its aim of accepting children to ensure ‘the restoration of the mother to work and a life of virtue’.

 Government Report on Admission to the Foundling Hospital

-‘1.
-That the child shall be illegitimate, except the father be a soldier or sailor killed in the service of his country.
+- ‘That the child shall be illegitimate, except the father be a soldier or sailor killed in the service of his country

-2. That the child be born, and its age under 12 months
+- That the child be born, and its age under 12 months

-3. That the petitioner shall have borne a good character previous to her misfortune or delivery.
+- That the petitioner shall have borne a good character previous to her misfortune or delivery.

-4. That the father shall have deserted his offspring, and be not forthcoming, that is not to be found or compellable to maintain his child.’
+- That the father shall have deserted his offspring, and be not forthcoming, that is not to be found or compellable to maintain his child.’